vidgi/morphglitter/README.md

+## morphglitter ☆⋆｡𖦹°‧★
-## morphglitter: a small 3d clicker game that shimmers with glitches and granulated pixels.
+a small 3d clicker game that shimmers with glitches and granulated pixels!

 resources used: